Image

 Renewed Recovery: a Pilot Test of a Web-Based Mindfulness-Based Relapse Prevention Continuing Care Intervention for Alcohol Use Disorder

-Testing an online mindfulness program for alcohol recovery.
+Testing online mindfulness for alcohol recovery support.

 Recruiting